notepad-plus-plus/notepad-plus-plus/CONTRIBUTING.md

 7. Typo fixing and code refactoring won't be accepted - please create issues with title started with `TYPO` to request the changing.
 8. Address the review change requests by pushing new commits to the same PR.
 Avoid amending a commit and then force pushing it.
 All the PR commits are squashed before merging to the main branch.
 9. When creating new PR, try to base it on latest master.
-10. Don't merge upstream/master (using git or via github sync), if your PR is based on older master.
-If you need to base it on latest master (e.g. to check and fix merge conflict), use commands `git fetch upstream` to get latest "master" and then `git rebase upstream/master` to rebased it on latest master.
+10. Don't merge `upstream/master` (using git or via github sync), if your PR is based on older `upstream/master`.
+If you need to base it on latest `master` (e.g. to check and fix merge conflict), use commands `git fetch upstream` to get latest `master` and then `git rebase upstream/master` to rebase it onto this latest `upstream/master`.
 11. Finally, please test your pull requests, at least once.

 In short: The easier the code review is, the better the chance your pull request will get accepted.